sabrinasettle/settleformore.github.io/content/posts/the-yellow-brick-road.md

 It could look like this with the object in JSON,

 ```
     {
         "status": "success", // In true REST fashion this will not be a code, but could be depending on the design.
 It may not even have this status on success just the object
         "data": {
             "name": "Sabrina Settle",
             "likes_cheese": true,
         },
     }
 ```
+Or in the curl example the  object.
 And a error response could look like:
 ```
     {
         "status": "error",
         "code": 404, // This is a HTTP Code described more below
         "message" : "User does not exist"
     }
 ```

 In each of these examples I have identified that the status could be a HTTP code.

 Success codes tend to be in the format 2xx.
 And they are:

 200 OK — The request was fulfilled.

-201 Created —
+201 Created — Successfully created a new resource.

-202 Accepted —
+202 Accepted — The request has been accepted for processing, but the processing has not been completed.

-203 Partial Information —
+203 Partial Information — indicates that the request was successful but the enclosed payload has been modified by a transforming proxy from the original server.

 Error codes tend to be in the format of 4xx or 5xx.
 And they are: